ThKrypt/QualCoder/05-Files.md

 Manage Files > Create text file or View text file.
 Manage files View Audio/Video (with the transcribed text file shown).

 Text files can be edited providing no coding or annotations or case assignment have been performed with the text file.
 Copying and pasting text from elsewhere (e.g. web page) may show formatting from the copy/paste (e.g. bold, italic, foreground and background colours) until the text file is re-opened.

-**Release 2.5 and below:** If the file has already had some coding or annotations assigned, the sections of the text file will be shown underlined in red.
-Editing text is now restricted to small text selections up to 20 characters.
-This is achieved by selecting some text then right click and select the edit text option.

 **Releases 2.6 and up:** Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded).
 Text can be edited even after the text is coded or annotated or assigned (fully or partially) to a case.